clockwork-xyz/examples/payments/README.md

 Time to switch perspective, we need to do some work off-chain now, we will create a Thread, that's the __"HOW"__:
 - Check the `tests` folder, we are using anchor tests as a client.
-- Run `anchor tests`, this will create a __Thread__ that listens for a certain account and print logs whenever the account is updated.
+- Run `anchor test --skip-local-validator`, this will create a __Thread__ that listens for a certain account and print logs whenever the account is updated.

 ## How do I know if it works?